January Newsletter

 CREATE News and Updates

 On January 13, 2025, a group of 20 students from Southside Middle School had the unforgettable experience of attending the inauguration of Indiana’s 52nd governor, Republican Mike Braun.
-The students, along with their teachers, witnessed history as Governor Braun took the oath of office at the Hilbert Circle Theatre in downtown Indianapolis, using both his family Bible and the inaugural Bible of Hoosier President Benjamin Harrison.
+The students, along with social studies teacher, Jeffry Veatch and principal Michael Raters witnessed history as Governor Braun took the oath of office at the Hilbert Circle Theatre in downtown Indianapolis, using both his family Bible and the inaugural Bible of Hoosier President Benjamin Harrison.

 The event, attended by prominent leaders such as outgoing Governor Eric Holcomb, former Governor Evan Bayh, and U.S. Senators Todd Young and Jim Banks, highlighted Indiana’s rich history and its path forward.
 Governor Braun’s speech, titled “The Crossroads of Freedom and Opportunity,” reflected on Indiana’s settler roots and charted an optimistic vision for the state’s future.
 He emphasized the entrepreneurial spirit of Hoosiers and called for bold action in education, healthcare, and governance.